RemkoPr/icra2025-SMI-tactile-sensing/README.md

 ## Laser specifics

+⚠️ The SMI circuit has a ~5 min warmup time before microvibrations can be measured.

 The readout frequency when read with an Arduino UNO was 3.7kHz, and 18kHz with our [Halberd coupling](https://github.com/RemkoPr/airo-halberd/tree/main) (or equivalently with an Arduino Nano 33 BLE, same microcontroller unit).
 When using higher readout frequency, turn off the 2kHz anti-aliasing filter with the on-PCB slide switch.

 To run the Python code (`code > python`), run `python -m code.python.communication.readers.laserslip_serial_reader`.
 The data is published to a CycloneDDS topic LaserSlip.
 You can visualise it using `python -m code.python.visualisation.visualisers.laserslip_spectrogram_visualiser LaserSlip`